geometric-intelligence/TopoBenchmark/README.md

 ## :mag: References ##

-To learn more about `TopoBenchmarkX`, we invite you to read the paper:
+To learn more about `TopoBenchmark`, we invite you to read the paper:

 ```
 @misc{topobenchmarkx2024,
-      title={TopoBenchmarkX},
+      title={TopoBenchmark},
       author={PyT-Team},
       year={2024},
       eprint={TBD},